-1. Fever over 100.4 degrees or higher- if recovering from an illness, temperature should be normal for 24 hours before returning to school

-- 2. Sore throat with fever or sore throat with spots visible in back of throat - 3.
+- 1. Fever over 100.4 degrees or higher- if recovering from an illness, temperature should be normal for 24 hours without fever reducers before returning to school - 2.
+Sore throat with fever or sore throat with spots visible in back of throat - 3.
 Cold-with heavy cough and/or profuse nasal discharge (clear or discolored) - 4.
 Unexplained skin rash - 5.
 Vomiting or diarrhea related to illness - 6.
-Headaches or toothache - 7.
-Red inflamed eyes (with or without discharge) - 8.
+Headaches or tooth pain requiring medication/treatment - 7.
+Unexplained red inflamed eyes (with or without discharge) - 8.
 Known contagious diseases such as chicken pox, pink eye, impetigo, etc. - 9.
 Unresponsive/lethargic behavior lasting more than one hour - 10.
 If your child has been seen by a doctor, it is always helpful for school personnel to be informed about the doctor's findings and treatment.